shifengxu/VINE/README.md

 ```

+### Decoding Accuracy Metrics Calculation
+A simple implementation for calculating statistical decoding metrics, such as TPR@0.1% FPR, TPR@1% FPR, and AUROC, is available in [this issue](https://github.com/Shilin-LU/VINE/issues/4).
+The full codebase will be released alongside our benchmark.

 ### Demo
 We provide a complete demo that includes the processes of watermark encoding, image editing, watermark decoding, and quality metrics calculation in `./src/demo.ipynb`.
 Please refer to it for detailed instructions.